swinful/csp/README.md

 lending services, prediction markets and other Cardano-enabled decentralized finance (DeFi) applications.

-My prediction is that one day Bitcoin or a variant thereof will run on top of the Cardano blockchain.
+As stated, our prediction is that one day Bitcoin or a variant thereof will run on top of the Cardano blockchain.

 ---